WillOram/cyber-incident-management/README.md

 #### Crisis Management Team (CMT)

-* Manages and coordinates the organization-wide response to the incident.
+* Manages and coordinates the organization-wide response to the incident
-* Sets the response objectives, priorities and strategies.
+* Sets the response objectives, priorities and strategies
-* Has overall responsibility for all response activities.
+* Has overall responsibility for all response activities
-* Secures support from the wider organization including from senior management.
+* Secures support from the wider organization including from senior management
-* Leads with an example of the culture required to successfully navigate through the crisis.
+* Leads with an example of the culture required to successfully navigate through the crisis

 Needs to be tightly integrated with the technical response.